mobilexag/cordova-res/README.md

 # cordova-res

 Automatic splash screen and icon generator for Cordova.
-Create a splash screen and icon as SVG once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).
+Create a splash screen and icon as SVG once in the root folder of your Cordova project and use cordova-res to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).

 ### Installation

-    $ sudo npm install cordova-splash -g
+    $ sudo npm install cordova-res -g

 ### Requirements